Call Center Representative Resume Guide + Tips + Example

 Miami, FL 33138

-Resourceful Call Center Representative who consistently meets and exceeds productivity goals.
-Proven capacity to troubleshoot issues to resolve issues quickly.
+Resourceful call center representative who consistently meets and exceeds productivity goals.
+Proven capacity to troubleshoot issues quickly.
 Maintains a high level of professionalism, patience and efficiency to minimize customer dissatisfaction and increase customer loyalty.

 Call Center Representative